The Nostell Priory 'medal case' - 1767

 Nostell Priory, West Yorkshire (Accredited Museum)

-A mahogany built-in library and medal cabinet, English, 1767, made by Chippendale & Rannie (fl.
+A mahogany built-in library and medal case or cabinet, English, 1767, made by Chippendale & Rannie (fl.
 1754 - 1766) or Thomas Chippendale (fl.
 1766 - 1771 when operating alone with no business partner) for the library at Nostell Priory.
 Built into a blind door recess and headed by a cove centred by a fluted lidded urn trailing a garland, and with egg and dart-carved edge and husk-carved ribs.
 The façade breakfront and curved and its upper section topped by a fluted frieze and centred by an arch-glazed lockable door enclosing eighteen graduated small drawers, its pedestal embellished with scrolls and garlands.
 Flanked to either side by banks of eight short drawers.
 The lower section with further paneled and beaded cupboard doors and drawers.

 Purchased by Sir Rowland Winn, 5th Baronet, and referred to in accounts on 30th June 1767.
 Thence by descent until accepted by HM Treasury in lieu of death duties on the estate of Rowland Winn, 4th Baron Oswald (1916 - 1984), 1986.